florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

   IntelliJ supports all plugins that can be compiled to Java bytecode, as long as they adhere to the IntelliJ Platform API, which can vary from one IntelliJ-based IDE to another.

   While only Java and Kotlin are officially supported, other JVM-based languages such as Groovy or Scala could also be used, as they also compile to Java bytecode.
-  This plugin system, which supports one compilation target used by a variety of languages, is evaluated at a score of 4.
+  This plugin system, which supports one compilation target used by some languages, is evaluated at a score of 3.

 === Notepad++
 / Performance: